Solid wood with a beautiful dark brown finish. Classic, elegant look complements both modern and traditional décor. Ample storage space.

 Instructions are confusing and finding correct placement for the pieces can be challenging.
 Shelves aren't spacious.

-As new TV technologies come out, many consumers spend hours deciding which set to buy, often forgetting that there’s a decision to make at the same time that’s almost as important: what will you put your TV on?
+As new TV technologies come out, many consumers spend hours deciding which set to buy, often forgetting about a related decision that’s almost as important: what will you put your TV on?
 That’s where a good TV stand comes in.

 Most TV stands fit into one of three categories.
 Consider your specific TV room as you’re picking out the style of stand that will work best for you.